isabella232/sign-integrations.en/help/workday/quick-start.md

 ## Signed documents {#signed-documents}

-The [!DNT Workday] signature cycle suppresses all email notifications by Adobe Sign.
-Users are informed of pending actions within their [!DNT Workday] inbox.
+The [!DNL Workday] signature cycle suppresses all email notifications by Adobe Sign.
+Users are informed of pending actions within their [!DNL Workday] inbox.

 Once a document is signed by all Signature Groups, a copy of the signed document is distributed to all the members of the Signature Group via email.

 To suppress this behavior, you may contact your Adobe Sign Success Manager or the [Adobe Sign Support team](https://adobe.com/go/adobesign-support-center).

-Within [!DNT Workday], you can access the signed documents on the full process record.
+Within [!DNL Workday], you can access the signed documents on the full process record.
 You may find:

 * Worker documents on the Worker Profile, and
 * Candidate documents (offer letters) on the Candidate profile.